MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsCallQueue.md

 > - -NoAgentRedirectVoicemailTextToSpeechPrompt
 > - -NoAgentRedirectVoicemailAudioFilePrompt
 >
-> While any customer may use the following configuration parameters, the functionality will only work for customers that are participating in the private preview.
+> The following configuration parameters will only work for customers that are participating in the private preview.
 General Availability for this functionality has not been determined at this time.
 >
 > - -OverflowActionCallPriority
 > - -TimeoutActionCallPriority